 Your Microsoft Dynamics CRM Online and Microsoft Office 365 users are not automatically allowed access to your SharePoint sites.
 You must work within the SharePoint site to assign specific permission levels to individual users or groups.

-On the Home page, click or tap Share your site.
+On the Home page, choose Share your site.

-To view the default permissions for your team site, click or tap lots of people.
+To view the default permissions for your team site, choose lots of people.

 By default, all users in your Microsoft Office 365 organization are able to add and edit documents on the Team SharePoint site.
-To invite others, click or tap Invite People and add people external to your organization to share documents.
+To invite others, choose Invite people and add people external to your organization to share documents.